spesmilo/electrum-server/HOWTO.md

 Two more things for you to consider:

-1. To increase security you may want to close bitcoind for incoming connections and connect outbound only
+1. To increase privacy of transactions going through your server you may want to close bitcoind for incoming connections and connect outbound only.
+Most servers do run full nodes with open incoming connections though.

 2. Consider restarting bitcoind (together with electrum-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.